sluggystew/website/README.md

 I use the [smol theme](https://themes.gohugo.io/themes/smol/) with some modifications as I go along.
 It is starting point.

+The file .hugo-version contains the version the website is intended to be built with -> you have to update the HUGO_VERSION env varibale in cloudflare manually!

 # Todo
+## done until release
+- robots.txt
+- imprint ?
+- copyright

+## QOL
 - light/dark mode switcher
-- snacks
-- crazy theme mode
 - langauge switcher as link to lang specific site
   - lang specific sites?
   - en placeholder for de sites?
+- make Iosevka font button that loads it. (and stores prefernce?)

+## fun
+- crazy theme mode
+- jack the snake

+## content
 - music links
-- imprint ?
-- make Iosevka font button that loads it. (and stores prefernce?)